-- (6) ERCOT shall maintain a performance log of QSE acknowledgements of VSS Dispatch Instructions. - (7) ERCOT shall be aware of the location of and availability of reactive power resources, including AVRs and Power System Stabilizers (PSSs), and shall monitor their statuses. - (8) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows. - (9) ERCOT shall, for each Generation Resource providing VSS, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection (POI) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource. - (10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource's URL provided to ERCOT.
+- (6) ERCOT shall maintain a performance log of QSE acknowledgements of VSS Dispatch Instructions. - (7) ERCOT shall be aware of the location of and availability of reactive power resources, including AVRs and Power System Stabilizers (PSSs), and shall monitor their statuses. - (8) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows. - (9) ERCOT shall, for each Generation Resource providing VSS, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection Bus (POIB) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource. - (10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource's URL provided to ERCOT.

-[NOGRR204 and NOGRR210: Replace applicable portions of Section 2.7.3.2 above with the following upon system implementation of NPRR989 or NPRR1005, respectively:]
+[NOGRR204: Replace Section 2.7.3.2 above with the following upon system implementation of NPRR989:]